-To be eligible for this scheme you must keep your land in Good Agricultural and Environmental Condition (GAEC) and meet the legal requirements of keeping cattle as part of our Statutory Management Requirements (SMRs).
+To be eligible for this scheme you must keep your land in Good Agricultural and Environmental Condition (GAEC) and meet the Statutory Management Requirements (SMRs), one of which covers cattle ID and traceability.

 You can find out more about Cross Compliance below.